INTERVIEWS

 "Appreciate the people, not the tools“

-“Millas Depot” was created as part of the Veo3 Challenge at the YouTube Festival 2025 and was selected as the winning film for Sparkasse.
+“Millas Depot” was produced as part of the Veo3 Challenge at the YouTube Festival 2025 and selected as the winning commercial for Sparkasse.
+The project demonstrates how generative AI can be embedded into a professional advertising workflow when creative direction, technical precision, and AI tooling are closely aligned.

 Casestudy / IMMOSCOUT24 "HeyImmo"